JulietaStorino/JulietaStorino/README.md

 ### Hi there 👋

+<iframe src="https://giphy.com/embed/5r5J4JD9miis" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/cat-day-office-5r5J4JD9miis">via GIPHY</a></p>

+Welcome to the repository of a Data Science student! 📚🔬 Here you will find a collection of projects that reflect my passion for data analysis and interpretation.
+From data cleaning and visualization to implementing machine learning models, each project showcases my ability to extract valuable insights and make informed decisions. 📊💡 Explore this repository and discover how I have applied my knowledge to solve real-world problems and contribute to the field of Data Science. 🌍🔍
 <!--
 **JulietaStorino/JulietaStorino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.